OCamlPro/ocamlup/SPECIFICATION.md

 3. Get architecture from OCaml, checkout binary repository

+opam remote add ocamlup https://ocamlup.ocaml-lang.org/dist/x86_64-unknown-linux-gnu/repo --all --set-default

 4. Release relocation patches for 4.04.2 and 5.0.0

 5. Release opam-bin.1.2.0 with fix for log

 6. Release drom with fix for ocamlformat

+7. Patch ocaml-4.14.0 and ocaml-5.00.0 to decrease the binary size of their archive 7.1 share binaries in bin/
+   7.2 remove .cmt when .cmti is available

+2022/12/19:18:08:24: Could not find cached binary package ocaml-base-compiler.4.13.1+bin+efcd71d2+

+## Working features

+* Tested on  `x86_64-unknown-linux-gnu` (Linux Ubuntu 22)
+  * Binary versions for OCaml between 4.02.0 and 5.0.0
+* Features:
+  * `opam` working correctly, no modification
+  * `opam-bin` working correctly, no modification
+  * `ocp-indent` working correctly, but `findlib` support disabled, so no plugins
+  * `drom` working correctly, shared files in `.ocamlup/share/drom`

 ## Known bugs

+* Currently, arch is always detected as `x86_64-unknown-linux-gnu`